 To celebrate my brand new waffle maker, I decided it was high time to whip up a recipe on my to-do list since last fall.
 Cinnamon-spiced Belgian waffles topped with praline syrup… every bit as decadent as you might imagine, and every bit as delicious, too.

-There’s nothing quite like waking up on a chilly morning, wrapped up in your favorite pajamas or blanket, and sitting down to a fabulous, warm breakfast.
-It’s such a treat, and something I revel in since breakfasts like this are definitely not an everyday occurrence.
+Nothing is quite like waking up on a chilly morning, wrapped up in your favorite pajamas or blanket, and sitting down to a fabulous, warm breakfast.
+It’s such a treat, and I revel in it since breakfasts like this are not every day.

 This recipe made eight waffles in my waffle maker, and I froze the leftovers.
-A quick trip in the toaster oven (or regular toaster, for that matter) and they’ll perk right up.
+A quick trip in the toaster oven (or regular toaster, for that matter), and they’ll crisp right up.
 What’s your favorite way to top a waffle?
 More importantly, what’s your favorite cool-weather breakfast food?